-- 26. Energy: The Palestinian Energy Authority (PEA), finalised the Draft Law on Renewable Energy and Energy Efficiency, and developed instructions on net metering, a process that allows residential and commercial customers generating their own electricity from solar power or other sources to feed electricity they do not use back into the grid.
-The PEA rehabilitated and expanded electricity grids in several areas of the West Bank and Gaza, constructed a Renewable Energy and Energy Efficiency Laboratory to assist research and metering initiatives, and invited tenders for oil exploration in the West Bank. - 27.
-Social Protection: The Ministry of Social Affairs (MoSA) continued implementing the Social Protection Sector Strategy 2014-2016, with the support of the United Nations, including working to enhance the design of the national social safety net system including the improvement of beneficiary selection, targeting criteria and the targeting process.
-The National Tripartite Social Security Committee4 is finalizing a new social security law, which will be submitted to the Council of Ministers for adoption by the end of 2015.
-To this end, ILO is seeking donor support to the order of US\$ 3.7 million to provide technical support to the process of setting up an independent social security institution, governed by a tripartite board, which will administer and implement the new national social security system for private sector workers.
+26. Energy: The Palestinian Energy Authority (PEA), finalised the Draft Law on Renewable Energy and Energy Efficiency, and developed instructions on net metering, a process that allows residential and commercial customers generating their own electricity from solar power or other sources to feed electricity they do not use back into the grid.
+The PEA rehabilitated and expanded electricity grids in several areas of the West Bank and Gaza, constructed a Renew able Energy and Energy Efficiency Laboratory to assist research and metering initiatives, and invited tenders for oil exploration in the West Bank.

+27. Social Protection: The Ministry of Social Affairs (MoSA) continued implementing the Social Protection Sector Strategy 2014-2016, with the support of the United Nations, including working to enhance the design of the national social safety net system including the improvement of beneficiary selection, targeting criteria and the targeting process.
+The National Tripartite Social Security Committed' is finalizing a new social security law, which will be submitted to the Council of Mnisters for adoption by the end of 2015.
+To this end, LO is seeking donor support to the order of US\$ 3.7 million to provide technical support to the process of setting up an independent social security institution, governed by a tripartite board, which will administer and implement the new national social security system for private sector workers.
 A roadmap has been established, providing tangible next steps and timelines for the new administration.
-Finally, the ILO is carrying out activities to raise awareness of the new scheme, targeting private sector workers and other tripartite stakeholders.

-- 28. Disaster preparedness and response: As part of the follow up to the United Nations Disaster Assessment and Coordination (UNDAC) mission to Palestine in 2014, the National Disaster Risk Reduction (DRR) Team gathered some 17 PA institutions, under the leadership of the President's office working towards establishing a coordinated policy and legal framework for Disaster Risk Management in Palestine.
-The UN supported the establishment of a coordinated on-line platform to be used by the Palestinian Civil Defense (PCD), Governor Offices, municipalities, Palestinian Red Crescent Society (PRCS), UN agencies, clusters, international and national to strengthen operations rooms and emergency protocols during the recent winter storms.
-The system creates a common platform to collect process and analyze humanitarian needs among humanitarian responders operating on the ground.
-A range of information management tools have been developed, such as a disaster preparedness web portal, a smartphone application to enhance real-time data collection and assessment capabilities, and a cutting-edge mapping tool.
-In June 2015, the United Nations handed over emergency preparedness tools to the PCD.
-The tools support the PCD's response capacity during emergencies and will help further build the PCD's ability to respond to emergencies. - 29.
-The UN remains committed, through the UN Development Assistance Framework (UNDAF), to supporting the GNC in achieving the goals outlined in the PNDP.
+Finally, the LO is carrying out activities to raise awareness of the new scheme, targeting private sector workers and other tripartite stakeholders.
+B. Disaster Preparedness and response: As part of the followup to the United Nations Disaster Assessment and Coordination (UNDAC) mission to Palestine in 2014, the National Disaster Risk Reduction (DRR) Team gathered some 17 PA institutions, under the leadership of the President's office working towards establishing a coordinated policy and legal framework for Disaster Risk Management in Palestine.
+The UN supported the establishment of a coordinated on-line platform be used by the Palestinian Civil Defense (FCD), Governor Offices, municipalities, Palestinian Red Crescent Society (FRCS), UN agencies, clusters, international and national to strengthen operations rooms and emergency protocols during the recent winter storms.
+The systemcreates a common platform to collect process and analyze humanitarian needs among humanitarian responders operating on the ground.
+A range of information management tools have been developed, such as a disaster

+29. The UN remains committed, through the UN Development Assistance Framework (UNDAF), to supporting the GNC in achieving the goals outlined in the PNDP.
 Identify key areas and examples of support within existing cycle/plan.
 To date, funding levels for the UNDAF are \$563 million of the \$2.15 billion needed over the 2014-16 period.
 These revised requirements include interventions previously presented under the UN Support Plan for the Transformation of the Gaza Strip.
-In addition to continuing its support to the current PNDP, the UN will strengthen its engagement in the development of the new national planning document and the associated CA/UNDAF which will begin after the start of the successor of the current Palestinian National Development Plan, and cover the years 2018-2022.
-The UN will both work to support the efforts of relevant line Ministries, but will also use the large amount of new data available, including the GNC comprehensive assessment of progress against the Millennium Development Goals (MDGs) and the Multiple Indicator Cluster Survey (MICS) 5 prepared by Palestinian Central Bureau of Statistics (PCBS) to strengthen its planning and programming.
+In addition to continuing its support to the current PNDP, the UN will strengthen its engagement in the development of the new national planning document and the associated CA/UNDAF which will begin after the start of the successor of the current Platestinian National Development Plan, and cover the years 2018-2022.
+The UN will both work to support the efforts of relevant line Mnistries, but will also use the large amount of new data available, including the GNC comprehensive assessment of progress against the Mllennium Development Goals (MDGs) and the Multiple Indicator Ouster Survey (MCS) 5 prepared by Palestinian Central Bureau of Statistics (PCBS) to strengthen its planning and programming.